bfrg/vim-jqplay/README.md

 buffer are modified.
 By default `jq` is invoked when the `InsertLeave` or `TextChanged` events are triggered.
 See [configuration](#configuration) below on how to change the list of events.

+**Note:** `:Jqplay` is available only for json buffers.
+If you want to start a _jqplay_ session from anywhere, run `:JqplayScratch`.
+The command will open an interactive session in a new tab page using a new json scratch buffer as input.

 ### Run jq manually on demand